AdaCore Security Policy

 Password Management

-Our employees are required to use 1Password.
+Our employees are required to use an approved, and IT-managed, password manager.

 We limit the number of passwords we use and replace them with short-lived credentials when possible.
 See https://blog.adacore.com/identifying-and-authorizing-users-at-adacore for more information.